Wasting

 In medicine, wasting, also known as wasting syndrome, refers to the process by which a debilitating disease causes muscle and fat tissue to "waste" away.
 Wasting is sometimes referred to as "acute malnutrition" because it is believed that episodes of wasting have a short duration, in contrast to stunting, which is regarded as chronic malnutrition.
 An estimated 45 million children under 5 years of age (or 6.7%) were wasted in 2021.
+Wasting prevalence declined from 7.5% in 2012 to 6.8% in 2022, with 6.2% of children under five years old projected to be wasted in 2030, more than double the 3% Sustainable Development Goals target.
 Prevalence is highest in Southern Asia, followed by Oceania (excluding Australia and New Zealand) and South-eastern Asia.

 Causes

 Wasting can be caused by an extremely low energy intake (e.g., caused by famine), nutrient losses due to infection, or a combination of low intake and high loss.
 Infections and conditions associated with wasting include tuberculosis, chronic diarrhea, AIDS, and superior mesenteric artery syndrome.
 The mechanism may involve cachectin – also called tumor necrosis factor, a macrophage-secreted cytokine.
 Caretakers and health providers can sometimes contribute to wasting if the patient is placed on an improper diet.
 Voluntary weight loss and eating disorders are excluded as causes of wasting.